 The Butterfly Place – Westford

-Home to both New England and tropical species of butterflies, the Butterfly Place is open until Columbus Day.
-Masks are required, and visitors are admitted on a first-come, first-served basis.
+Home to both New England and tropical species of butterflies, the Butterfly Place is open seasonally from early spring through Columbus Day.
+See website for prices.

 Magic Wings Butterfly Conservatory and Gardens – South Deerfield